satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviewers' recommendations to either publish, reject or request revisions of the article.
 Thus article acceptance relies on a handful of anonymous and unpublished opinions

+Thus article acceptance relies on a handful of anonymous and unpublished opinions

 ... placing at the gate of scientific communication an undesirable combination of power and secrecy.